pantheon-systems/documentation/source/_docs/solr-drupal-7.md

 ### Drupal Status Report

-The Pantheon Apache Solr ​module also adds an item to the Administration > Reports > Status report that performs a similar check to the Status check, independently of contrib module configurations.
+The Pantheon Apache Solr module also adds an item to the Administration > Reports > Status report that performs a similar check to the Status check, independently of contrib module configurations.
  ![Solr reports](/source/docs/assets/images/solr-reports.png)

 ## Troubleshooting